-In just her first term in Philadelphia City Council, Councilwoman Helen Gym has helped lead a progressive agenda focused on working families and the city’s youth.
-She is the vice chair of Local Progress, a national network of municipal officials bringing a progressive agenda of racial and economic justice to the forefront.
-Her work has garnered national attention and the 2017 Rising Star Award from EMILY’s List, the nation’s largest supporter of women in office.
+In her first term in Philadelphia City Council, Councilmember Helen Gym has led an agenda focused on working families and the city’s youth.
+From supporting quality public schools to improving jobs and wages to fairer taxation, Councilmember Helen Gym is working for a better Philadelphia for all.
+She is the vice chair of Local Progress, a national network of municipal officials bringing a progressive agenda of racial and economic justice to local politics.
+Her work has garnered national attention and she received the 2017 Rising Star Award from EMILY’s List, the nation’s largest resource for women in public office.

 A QUALITY PUBLIC SCHOOL FOR ALL